 Met Police Oral History

-In June 2007 we received a grant from the Heritage Lottery Fund and we have recorded oral history testimonies from over 100 officers (1930s to present).
-Click the link below to listen to interview example.
+In June 2007 the Friends received a grant from the Heritage Lottery Fund which enabled us to record oral history testimonies from over 100 officers (1930s to present).
+Click the link below to listen to an interview example.

 We have also been given the interview recordings from one officer who joined in1898 and five who joined in 1919.
-We are continuing to record interviews with support from the London branch of the National Association of Retired Police Officers (NARPO) which has donated sufficient funds to enable us to continue interviewing and publish them on our website in the foreseeable future.
+We are continuing to record interviews with support from the London branch of the National Association of Retired Police Officers (NARPO) which has donated sufficient funds to enable us to continue interviewing and publish them on our website.

 For all enquiries, please contact the Oral History group here - or write to